nicolasventer/Easy-React-Router/README.md

   - `notFoundRoute`: Route that is rendered when no route is found.
   - `loadRouteFn`: Function to trigger the loading of a route (could be use on hover for example).
   - `RouteLink`: Component to create a link to a route.
+  - `navigateToCustomRouteFn`: Function to navigate to a custom url and update the current route.
+  - `RouteCustomLink`: Component to create a link to a custom url.
   - `setUseRouteTransition`: Function to set the use of the document transition API.
   - `updateCurrentRoute`: Function that updates the current route according to the current url.
   - `buildRouteLink`: Function to build a link to a route.